jeqo/jeqo.github.io-src/content/posts/kafka-quotas/index.md

 - ops
 ---

-Kafka quotas have been around for a while, since the initial versions of the project.
-Though not necessarily being enabled in most deployments.
+Kafka quotas have been around for a while since the initial versions of the project — though not necessarily being enabled in most deployments.

-This post is going through a bit of the history of quotas in the Kafka project, sharing some thoughts on how to start adopting the usage of quotas and giving some practical advice.
+This post goes through sharing some thoughts on how to start adopting the usage of quotas and giving some practical advice, and a bit of the history of quotas in the Kafka project.

 <!--more-->

 ## Why would you need to use quotas?

-Once you're in a multi-tenant environment where more than 1 team is using a Kafka cluster, it's recommended to use Quotas to avoid having any of the tenants over-consuming and monopolizing the resources available.
+Once you're in a multi-tenant environment (i.e. more than 1 team is using a Kafka cluster), it's recommended to use quotas to avoid having any of the tenants over-consuming or monopolizing the cluster resources available.

-This doesn't necessarily mean having quotas for each and every application, but starts with a good definition of default quotas for all applications, and then extending them for the outliers.
+This doesn't necessarily mean having quotas for each and every application, but it can start with a good default quotas definition for all applications, and then extending them only for the outliers.

-If you think about it, you would need to define only _1_ quota to get started; and, if fair enough, these can be the only quota to ever define.
+If you think about it, you may need to define only _1_ quota to get started; and, if fair enough, it can be the only quota to ever define.

-These default quotas represent the default SLA for customers: "these are the default inflow and outflow bandwidth your application will be allowed to use by default".
+This default quota represents the default SLA for customers: "these are the default ingress and egress bandwidth your application will be allowed to use by default".
-If this is enough – the goal is to make these defaults _good_ enough, so you avoid getting every tenant to request for more — then no changes to quotas would be needed.
+If this is enough – the goal is to make the defaults _good_ enough to avoid getting every tenant to request for more resources — then no changes of quotas would be needed.
 Only the outliers that require higher bandwidth will need additional quotas for their users.

 ## How do start adopting the usage of quotas?